Film Studies and Cinematography - Project 1: Develop Short Story

 Task: Students are required to to create a 2-minute animated short story that is interesting, emotionally engaging, and relatable.
 You will develop it step by step—starting with story ideas and characters, then defining their goals, needs, and arcs.
 Finally, you’ll build the setting and structure the story using the three-act format and a clear theme.

-Chosen Pixar short: Ciao Alberto
+Chosen Pixar short for Inspiration: Ciao Alberto

 Analysis: The world of Ciao Alberto follows Alberto trying to become an apprentice of Massimo in the town he now resides in, Porto Rosso.
 I connected to this story a lot because of how I often want to become on par or better than a person I admire but that usually ends up with me comparing myself to them and belittling my own traits.
 So in a way, taking the world’s setting of having the existence of sea monsters be real, I could come up with a story of how perhaps in an unlikely friendship, the sea monster helps a person with getting through an obstacle?